-At FGS, we invite our students to be creators and makers.
+At The Frederick Gunn School, we invite our students to be creators and makers.
 Whether in the visual or performing arts, students are asked to leave their mark on the world, to challenge someone to see the world in a new way, to express their perfectly unique point of view.

 All students are required to take the equivalent of one credit in art.
-This can be accomplished through three single-term courses or one full-year course in our music or visual arts programs.
+This can be accomplished through three single-term courses or one full-year course in our music, drama or visual arts programs.
 While the requirement is one credit, our students are encouraged, and often do take more than the required classes.
 The goal is for every student to recognize and appreciate the valuable role that art plays in our lives.
-“It is unique in its ability to draw forth parts of who we are as humans that other pursuits cannot.
-Art enables us to see, to hear, to listen, to feel, and ultimately to think in ways we would not without it,” Becker said.